 Strategic Reinvestment Fund

-The University and the URI Foundation & Alumni Engagement, committed to assuring the continuation of the critical advancement work that benefits our faculty and students and protects and enhances the endowment, designates five percent of all current-use gifts toward this fund.
+The University and the URI Foundation & Alumni Engagement, committed to assuring the continuation of the critical advancement work that benefits our faculty and students and protects and enhances the endowment, designates five percent of all non-endowed gifts toward this fund.

 The URIFAE Board of Directors, in concert with its Investment Committee, works diligently to enhance the management of the URI endowment to maximize returns while maintaining appropriate risk and liquidity parameters.